hendrikmuhs/ccache-action/README.md

-# Firebuild for gh actions
+# Firebuild for GitHub Actions

-A Github action to speedup (build) commands using [Firebuild](https://github.com/firebuild/firebuild)
+A GitHub Action to speed up (build) commands using [Firebuild](https://github.com/firebuild/firebuild)

 Works on Linux